Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Methods

-\textbf{Benchmark for reasoning.} 1dCA evolution model serves as the basis for our benchmark designed to evaluate multi-step reasoning capabilities of neural models.
-Each instance in the benchmark is a trajectory, consisting of e.g. 10 states generated via some unknown unique rule.
-The set of rules used to synthesize the training set does not overlap with the rules used in the test set.
-For each instance, the task is to infer the underlying rule from those ten observed states and then predict one or more subsequent states.
-Crucially, models must learn a general rule-inference algorithm during training, rather than memorize instance-specific rules, so they can generalize to entirely novel rules at test time.
-This design strips away any reliance on memorization and isolates pure reasoning ability.

-The benchmark allows creating tasks with progressive complexity.
-We can task the model to predict the next state, or the state over the next, and so on.
-Predicting such \textit{look-ahead} states without access to intermediate steps requires not just an ability to infer rules, but also the ability to sequentially apply them and track intermediate states.
-To predict $g_{\rho}^{oT+k}(x)$ for look-ahead steps \(k \in \{2, 3, 4\}\), the model has to compute the intermediate states, mimicking multi-step reasoning.
-In this work, we refer to \(k\) as the \textit{depth of reasoning} required to solve the task and analyze what architectures can achieve certain depth.
+\paragraph{Benchmark for reasoning.} Our benchmark instantiates multi-step reasoning with 1dCA trajectories: each example provides an orbit (e.g., 10 states) generated by a hidden rule; training and test use disjoint rule sets.
+The model must infer the rule from the observed states and predict configurations, forcing it to learn a rule-inference procedure rather than memorize instance-specific mappings.
+We vary difficulty via \emph{look-ahead} prediction: to give $g_{\rho}^{T+k-1}(x)$ for $k\in{1,2,3,4}$ steps ahead (without intermediate states), the model must internally roll out the dynamics, chaining the inferred rule.
+We call $k$ the \emph{depth of reasoning} and study which architectures can achieve depth under this setting.

-\textbf{Task variants.} The benchmark could emulate the situations when we have supervision on intermediate steps (i.e. the thinking process of the LLM) and when we only have a final look-ahead state.
-We consider four variations of learning tasks designed to assess different aspects of predictive modeling and rule inference:
+\paragraph{Task variants.} The benchmark could emulate situations where we have supervision on intermediate steps (i.e., LLM's thinking process) and when we only have a final look-ahead state.
+We consider two variations of tasks designed to assess different aspects of predictive modeling and rule inference: